Vue 3 i18n: Building a multi-language app with locale switcher

 I will also assume that you are familiar with the Vue framework.

-Creating the Vue app
+Creating the app to demonstrate Vue i18n

 npm init vue@latest